 I called in the round, using a super quick fuse.
 At “splash” I molded myself to the back of the rock I was hiding behind.
 The sharp crack of the explosion came rushing right through the curtain of rain.
 The round had been close, but not too close.
 I was afraid to use battery fire because that would disperse shells landing around a point in the shape the guns were set into at Cunningham base.
 Even shortening the distance to our front line by fifty meters, or so, was unacceptable.

 The big fifty opened up and sprayed the hillside.
-The tracers whapped through the rain like green flaming beer cans.
+The tracers whipped through the rain like green flaming beer cans.
 Very fast beer cans.
 I called in a full contact fire mission.
 I asked for a battery of six to be targeted to the position in the middle of the river where the first spotting round had landed.

 The rounds started impacting.
-I waited the battery fire out, and then called in two more, like I’d done on the hill above, spacing the fire so that I was laying explosives up and down the river itself.
-I wondered if the NVA gun position was busy being moving back because there was no return fire from the Soviet fifty.
-The enemy had set up not too far from the river, I thought, and had probably not realized that Cunningham could bring the rounds down as close as I’d brought them.
+I waited for the battery to fire out and then called in two more, like I’d done on the hill above, spacing the fire so that I was laying explosives up and down the river itself.
+I wondered if the NVA gun position was busy moving back because there was no return fire from the Soviet fifty.
+The enemy had set up not too far from the river, I thought and had probably not realized that Cunningham could bring the rounds down as close as I’d brought them.
 The NVA would no doubt set the big weapon up further back, but they’d also be unlikely to attempt an attack with their troops across a flooded river fully covered by adjusted artillery fire from their enemy.
 A fifty caliber machine gun was no match for a 105 artillery battery.